yewang0109/RobustStrategy/README.md

 --f_network_category: function to determine the category of a given network.

-The remaining files are subfunctions or data needed to run the above codes.
+The remaining files are subfunctions or data files needed to run the above scripts.

-The theoretical_calculation_Python folder contains the following Python scripts, corresponding one-to-one to the MATLAB main codes:
+The theoretical_calculation_Python folder contains the following Python scripts, corresponding one-to-one with the main MATLAB scripts:

 --Main_category_size_5_py: Python version of Main_category_size_5.